ljpengelen/vertx-demo/post.md

 ## Conclusion

+By looking at these few examples, you've seen part of what Vert.x has to offer.
+However, it doesn't end with what's described here.
+[Vert.x's documentation page](https://vertx.io/docs/) offers a comprehensive list of books, manuals, and API docs that covers the complete toolkit.
+There's also a page listing [learning materials](http://vertx.io/materials/) that should help you get started.

+If you're interested in the toolkit, you should definitely play around with the example application available at [https://github.com/ljpengelen/vertx-demo/](https://github.com/ljpengelen/vertx-demo/).
+Besides a few other verticles apart from those described here, there are a number of tests that should give you an impression of what Vert.x has to offer.

 Once you get the hang of it, developing applications with Vert.x is quite enjoyable.
 As with all forms of asynchronous programming, however, I sometimes find myself in slightly annoying situations where a synchronous approach would be much easier to implement and reason about.
 The question is whether you're willing to put up with a little extra work to enjoy the potential benefits of reactive systems.

-If you're interested in the toolkit, you should definitely play around with the example application available at [https://github.com/ljpengelen/vertx-demo/](https://github.com/ljpengelen/vertx-demo/).
-Besides a few other verticles apart from those described here, there are a number of tests that should give you an impression of what Vert.x has to offer.